 You are what you eat.
-This proverb is present for many of us throughout our lives — serving as both friend, and foe.
+This proverb is a constant presence for many of us throughout our lives — serving as both friend and foe.
 Ultimately, the lesson is that food forms a large part of our overall health, helping balance our bodies, giving us energy, regulating our system and often preventing sickness.
-This universal culinary lesson also transcends cultures, and Thailand is no different.
-If you eat well and healthily, it will impact your health.
+This universal culinary lesson also transcends cultures and Thailand is no different.
+If you eat well and healthily it will have a positive impact your health.

 The issue is often we think of healthy food as bland and expensive – and equate healthy eating with drastic meal changes.
 And thus, we sit in a state of paralysis allowing ‘you are what you eat’ to remain an enemy.
 But it doesn’t need to stay this way.

 It’s important to think of healthier eating as small steps that lead to greater change.
 An effective starting point is the oils that we cook with.
 Based on my work as a Clinical Dietician/Nutritionist, Olive oil, the natural oil extracted from olives, is internationally considered one of the healthiest cooking oil options.
 What makes it great, is its health benefits allow us to continue enjoying our favourite menu items, without radical deviations to lifestyle, or taste.
 And here is why:

 Olive oil is naturally cholesterol-free and contains no salt.
 It is also rich in monounsaturated fatty acids (77%), in particular oleic acid which health studies indicate can help maintain normal cholesterol levels by eating this in moderation.
 And thereby reduce the risk of developing diseases related to high cholesterol.